Skip to main content

 There are restrictions on charging fees to applicants before the tenancy begins.

-The law says estate agents are not allowed to charge prospective tenants admin fees, for example for providing keys or tenancy agreements.
-These services should be covered in the fee paid by the landlord to the agent to set up the tenancy.
+The law states that letting agents are not allowed to charge prospective tenants administration fees.
+This covers, for example, providing keys or tenancy agreements.
+These services should be included in the fees you pay to the agent for setting up the tenancy.
+Your letting agent should not pass on costs to tenants if they already charge you for the work.

-If you set up a tenancy without using an estate agent this law doesn’t apply.
-There are still limits on charging fees to prospective tenants.
+If you set up a tenancy without using an estate agent, this law doesn’t apply.
+But there are still limits on charging fees to prospective tenants.

 You cannot ask someone to pay a fee to view a property or apply to rent a property.
 If you plan to charge any fees, for example taking a holding deposit or to cover the cost of a credit check, you must: